-On September 22, 2011, our board of directors approved an 80 million share increase in the stock repurchase program, bringing the total current authorization to 196 million shares.
+On September 22, 2011, our Board of Directors approved an 80 million share increase in the stock repurchase program, bringing the total current authorization to 196 million shares.
 The repurchases may be effected through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
 No time limit has been placed on the duration of the stock repurchase program.
 Subject to applicable securities laws, such repurchases will be made at such times and in such amounts as we deem appropriate and may be discontinued at any time.
+For fiscal 2020 and 2018, we did not repurchase any shares of our common stock under the program.
 For fiscal 2019, we repurchased 7,635,596 shares of our common stock under the program at a weighted average price of \$47.81 per share totaling \$365.0 million.
-For fiscal 2018 and 2017, we did not repurchase any shares of our common stock under the program.
-As of July 31, 2019, the total number of shares repurchased under the program was 114,549,198, and 81,450,802 shares were available for repurchase under our program.
+As of July 31, 2020, the total number of shares repurchased under the program was 114,549,198, and 81,450,802 shares were available for repurchase under our program.